Mercy (Andraé Crouch album)

-Mercy is an album by the American gospel musician Andraé Crouch.
+Mercy is an album by the American musician Andraé Crouch.
 Released in 1994, it was his first album in 10 years.

-The album won a Grammy Award, in the "Best Pop/Contemporary Gospel Album" category.
+The album won a Grammy Award for "Best Pop/Contemporary Gospel Album".
 It peaked at No. 16 on Billboards Top Christian Albums chart.

 Production

 The album was produced by Crouch and Scott V. Smith; it was recorded at Crouch's Woodland Hills home studio.
 Crouch chose from a pool of around 450 songs that he had written during his break from recording.
 Quincy Jones, Crouch's label head, took a hands-off approach, allowing Crouch to do whatever he wanted during the recording sessions.

 El DeBarge contributed vocals to "The Lord Is My Light".
 Joe Sample played piano on "Nobody Else Like You".

 Critical reception

 The Dayton Daily News wrote that Crouch "escapes the bounds of his genre while maintaining a spiritually rich, praised-filled album."
 USA Today stated that "the arrangements, vocals and instrumentation are high-level."The Philadelphia Inquirer determined that "this is a celebration of styles—from the joyous gospel of 'Give It All Back to Me' to the silky R&B of 'Nobody Else Like You', and the blend of reggae and African rhythms on 'Mercy'."
-The Virginian-Pilot concluded that "occasionally, all this star-studded genre-hopping gets to be a bit much."
+The Virginian-Pilot concluded that, "occasionally, all this star-studded genre-hopping gets to be a bit much."
 The Chicago Sun-Times thought that the "rich deviations from the more traditional gospel vein are not a dilettante's superfluous musings over more exotic music forms, but rather a convincing display of musical chops, confidence and passion."

 AllMusic called the album "a potpourri of musical styles from Caribbean to African, laid down with impeccable taste in arrangement and production."
 MusicHound R&B: The Essential Album Guide labeled it "a refreshing, triumphant break from contemporary gospel's norm."